YnotZer0/ACPCPE/README.md

 **The Amstrad CPC**

-As mentioned above, the Amstrad  CPC  strangely  uses a 7-bit data bus for the printer instead of the more  typical 8-bit.
-This means that is limited to a character set of just 128.
+As mentioned above, the Amstrad  CPC  uses a 7-bit data bus for the printer instead of the more  typical 8-bit, which forms a full byte.
+Recently I looked at the schematics and I think the reason behind this seems to be that the CPC is using a 74LS273 (octal flip-flop) for the Data and Strobe signals.
+Being of octal type means it can only carry eight signals.
+So my guess is that the designers at Amstrad had to sacrifice one Data signal to add the Strobe signal, because they already run out of output signals on the 8255 PPI which would have been my first choice, and thus ended up  with 7 signals for the Data which it's enough for a character set of just 128.

-Also strangely, Amstrad just decided despite using a 34-pin edge connector to not use any of  the typical Centronics signals and reduce the whole interface to 9 pins  (/Strobe,  Busy and 7 data).
+Also, strangely Amstrad decided despite using a 34-pin edge connector to not use any of  the typical Centronics signals and reduce the whole interface to 9 pins (/Strobe,  Busy and 7 data).
 This means there is no way for the Amstrad  to;  know  when the printer is out of paper, send a reset, send a linefeed or even use the Ack signal.

-They could have had instead a 9-pin  edge connector or even a D-sub 9- pin connector.
+They could have used instead a 9-pin  edge connector or even a D-sub 9- pin connector.

 For a detailed pinout of  the  Printer  Port,  check the Amstrad CPC's